s1riban/s1riban.github.io/_pages/about.md

 ## 🍎 Young Spiritans

 I'm the co-founder and served as co-president of two years of my high school's largest extra curricual club.
-Dedicated to student leadership, advocacy and charity, I've led a club of over 50 students in donating hundreds of canned goods multiple times per year, winter necessities to homeless shelters in downtown Toronto, and led school-wide initiatives to raise awareness for anti-child sex trafficking among other social issues.
+Dedicated to student leadership, advocacy and charity, I've led a club of over 50 students in making an impact across the city of Toronto.
+This was achieved by donating hundreds of canned goods multiple times per year, winter necessities to homeless shelters in downtown Toronto, and leading school-wide initiatives to raise awareness for anti-child sex trafficking among other social issues.
+I helped to manage social media promotion and promote student involvement, growing the club from 2 initial members to over 50 in my final year.

 ## ⚖️ Debate Society